Sukha Balka, Donetsk Oblast

+History

 On 22 August 2006 a Pulkovo Aviation Enterprise flight crashed near the settlement.
 All 170 people on board were killed.

 The War in Donbass, that started in mid-April 2014, has brought along both civilian and military casualties.
 A male civilian was killed by shelling on 14 June 2017.
+On 22 April 2025, during the full-scale Russian invasion of Ukraine, Russia claimed its forces captured the settlement.
+Russian forces fully captured the settlement on 23 April 2025.

 Demographics

 In 2001 the settlement had 649 inhabitants.
 Native language as of the Ukrainian Census of 2001: